 Public consultation on Europeana

-The European Commission has launched a public consultation to hear opinions from citizens and organisations with a personal or professional interest in digital culture available online.
-The Commission wants to know how citizens, professionals and organisations use Europeana, which is visited approximately 700,000 times per month.
-The public consultation will be open in all EU languages until 14 January 2018.
+The European Commission launched a public consultation to hear opinions from citizens and organisations with a personal or professional interest in digital culture available online.
+The Commission wanted to know how citizens, professionals and organisations use Europeana, which is visited approximately 700,000 times per month.
+The consultation ran from 17 October 2017 until 14 January 2018.
+Its results are available in the summary report.

 Connecting Europe Facility (CEF) - Access to digital resources of European heritage